joshliu14/Project_1.1/README.md

 - **Flask** (for the web framework)
 - **PyMySQL** (for database connectivity)
 - **All dependencies from `requirements.txt`**
-'''mysql -u root -p < schema_initialization.txt'''
+'''mysql -u root -p < schema_initialization.sql'''

 ---
 This will create the database moviedb and populate it with the necessary tables.